FAQ: Special Enrollment Periods for Medicare

 What is a Special Enrollment Period (SEP) in Medicare?

-A Special Enrollment Period (SEP) allows eligible individuals to make changes to their Medicare coverage outside the standard enrollment periods.
+A Special Enrollment Period (SEP) allows eligible individuals to make changes to their Medicare coverage outside the standard Annual enrollment periods.
 These periods are triggered by specific life events or changes in circumstances, ensuring that beneficiaries have access to coverage that meets their needs.

 When Can I Qualify for a Special Enrollment Period?